St. Patrick’s Day in New York 2024Buy tickets now

 St. Patrick’s Day is not an official holiday, the shops will be open as usual and the trains run on their regular schedule.
 The largest and oldest St. Patrick’s Day parade in the world takes place in New York.
 This parade is always on March 17th, except when March 17th falls on a Sunday, then the parade is on the Saturday prior.
 It starts at 11:00 and finishes around 17:00.

 Combine celebrating St. Patrick’s Day with sightseeing in New York!
-During this special Circle Line Boat Tour on St. Patrick’s Day evening, enjoy this two-hour cruise with beautiful views of Manhattan.
-As an Irish touch during this tour you can sample a tipple from the Coney Island Brewery, along with a selection of Irish finger foods.
+During this special party cruise on St. Patrick’s Day evening, enjoy this 3.5-hour cruise with beautiful views of Manhattan.
+As an Irish touch during this cruise, you can sample special St. Patrick’s Day drinks, such as green beer, concluding your day in true St. Paddy’s day style.